codewatchorg/Burp-AnonymousCloud/README.md

 # Burp-AnonymousCloud
-Burp extension that performs a passive scan to identify cloud buckets and then test them for publicly accessible vulnerabilities
+Burp extension that performs a passive scan to identify cloud buckets and then test them for publicly accessible vulnerabilities.

 The extension looks at all responses and will note:
 1. AWS S3 bucket URLs.